Richard Karl von Tessmar

 Generalmajor Richard Karl von Tessmar (1853–1928) was a German general.

-He is notable primarily for his exploits during the First World War, during which he was commanded the German forces occupying Luxembourg.
+He is notable primarily for his exploits during the First World War, during which he commanded the German forces occupying Luxembourg.
 He led the forces that captured Luxembourg City on the 2 August 1914, before establishing his command in the city.
 On 26 August, 121 Belgian civilians were executed at Arlon railway station on his order.

 His swift and heavy-handed suppression of a miners' strike in June 1917 led to the downfall of Victor Thorn's National Union Government.